keeps/commons-ip/README.md

 ### Use as a command-line tool

-To use commons-ip command-line tool, need to download the [latest release](https://github.com/keeps/commons-ip/releases/latest).
+To use the commons-ip command-line tool, need to download the [latest release](https://github.com/keeps/commons-ip/releases/latest).
 This tool can validate a SIP or create a valid EARK2 SIP.

-To validate a SIP have to use the following options:
+To validate an SIP have to use the following options:

-* **validate**, [REQUIRED] this option is for the CLI to know that is to perform the validation of a SIP.
+* **validate**, [REQUIRED] This option is for the CLI to know that is to perform the validation of a SIP.
 * **-i,** or **--inputs** [REQUIRED] Path(s) to the SIP(s) archive file or folder(s).
 * **--specification-version,** [OPTIONAL] E-ARK CSIP version (Default: 2.1.0).
 * **-o,** or **--output-report-dir** [OPTIONAL]  Path to the Directory where you want to save the validation report.